 Discrimination may occur in many different forms and in various ways.
 You might have a “gut feeling” that you were discriminated against.
 But how can you tell if you have a valid case?
-There are numerous questions that you can ask yourself to help determine whether discrimination played a part in your termination.

 Not all types of discrimination are protected under the federal laws.
-The federal anti-discrimination laws only if you fall into the category or "protected class" of persons that the particular law covers.
-The protected class of persons differs under the various federal laws and are summarized above.
+The federal anti-discrimination laws only protect you if you fall into a protected class or category.
+The protected classes differ under the various federal laws and are summarized below.

 Circumstantial evidence can include anything other than direct statements from your employer that allow for the assumption of discrimination.
 The likelihood of obtaining direct evidence of discrimination is extremely slim.
 Supervisors and other company personnel are too sophisticated and too well-trained by their own attorneys to openly express their biases and prejudices.
 In almost every case, an employee must rely on circumstantial evidence to create a presumption of discrimination.

 - Are you a member of a protected class?
 For example, if you are claiming age discrimination, are you over 40?
 If you are claiming disability discrimination, are you disabled?